Monday, 1 January 2018

 Another well-preserved wooden door.
 (17.07.2017.)

 As you can see above, the town is full of old houses, with wooden doors, windows and balconies.
-Many of them are definitely of a great cultural and architectural value.
+Many of them are definitely of great cultural and architectural value.
 They need more attention for their preservation.
-Some government of private organization should come forward for their restoration and preservation.
+Some government or private organization should come forward for their restoration and preservation.
 Otherwise, we may lose them soon.

-A Hindu temple in main bazar.
+A Hindu temple in the main bazar.
 (17.07.2017.)

 The main bazaar of Sahiwal.
 (17.07.2017.)